-Runoff is high to very high.
-Permeability is slow to moderate.
+Runoff is very high.
+Permeability is moderately slow.
 Rills are none to rare.
-Rock fragments armor the soil surface.
 Water flow patterns are none to rare.
-Pedestals are rare to few.
+Pedestals are rare.
 Occurrence is usually limited to areas of water flow patterns.
 Frost heaving of shallow rooted plants should not be considered an indicator of soil erosion.
 Gullies are none.
-Perennial herbaceous plants (especially deep-rooted bunchgrasses) slow runoff and increase infiltration.
-Shrubs break raindrop impact and provide opportunity for snow catch and accumulation on site.
+Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Thurber's needlegrass]) slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.